philasearch/php-cache/README.md

 // saving the tree
 $tree->save();

-// get all the node data under the root
+// turns the tree to an array starting from root
 $tree->getData();

-// get all the node data starting from the id 2
+// turns the tree to an array starting at the child with the id of 2
 $tree->getData(2);
 ```